robusta-dev/robusta/docs/index.rst

 Welcome to Robusta!
 =====================
-Robusta is an open source platform for Kubernetes webhooks and automations.
-It contains a library of 50+ builtin actions that can be triggered on alerts, Kubernetes changes, and any other webhook.
+Robusta is an open source platform for webhooks and automations.
+It contains a library of 50+ builtin actions that can be triggered on Prometheus/AlertManager alerts, Kubernetes changes, and any other webhook.

 Robusta is configured in YAML and extended in Python.